Khanathan/Fun-Lang-Interpreter/README.md

 # MiniFunc - A Small Functional Programming Language

-This is an interpreter for a small functional programming language with type inference, written in Haskell.
+This is an interpreter written in Haskell for a small functional programming language with type inference.

 ## Features